 “Last year topicals saw more growth during the holiday season than the total market and edibles or vapes.”

 According to BDSA, during the week leading up to Christmas, daily sales of cannabis topicals, such as skincare and pain salves, jumped 43% compared to the three weeks prior.
-Cannabis beverages see a similar jump in sales at this time, up 45% the week of December 18–24 in 2019.
+Cannabis soda also sees a similar jump in sales at this time, up 45% the week of December 18–24 in 2019.

 The reason is simple: Cannabis topicals, such as the Green Bee Botanicals skincare pictured above, make great gifts, and beverages are festive, traditionally social ways to celebrate.
 (Be it on a Zoom call or at Nana’s house, beverages are also a discreet and sessionable way to partake.)